Francis Baring, 6th Baron Northbrook

+Private life

 In 1987, Lord Northbrook married Amelia Sarah Elizabeth Taylor.
 They have three daughters, but were divorced in 2006.
 In 2013, Lord Northbrook married Charlotte Pike, the publisher and editor of the Almanach de Gotha.

-There is no heir to the Barony of Northbrook.
-His heir as Baronet Baring of Larkbeer is his fourth cousin Peter Baring.
+There is no heir to the barony of Northbrook.
+His heir in the Baring baronetcy of Larkbeer is his fourth cousin Peter Baring of Dower Cottage, Arlington, Oxfordshire.

 Lord Northbrook's home in Hampshire was destroyed by fire on 4 December 2005.
 One hundred firefighters were at the scene (with the swimming pool being used as a water store) in an attempt to salvage Lord Northbrook's personal belongings.
 Some art was saved and later sold to Hans-Adam II, Prince of Liechtenstein, as a consequence of the divorce.